People infected with monkeypox can self-isolate at home

 Infected people can limit the risk of spread by using standard cleaning and disinfection methods, and by washing their own clothes and bedding with detergents in a washing machine, the agency advised.

 In addition, infected people should abstain from sexual intercourse as soon as symptoms appear.
-Although there is currently no evidence that monkeypox is spread through genital excretion, people infected with the virus are advised to use condoms for eight weeks after infection as a precaution, added the agency.
+Although there is currently no evidence that monkeypox is spread through genital excretion, people infected with the virus are advised to use condoms for eight weeks following infection as a precaution, added the agency.

 The highest risk of transmission is direct contact with someone with monkeypox – but the overall risk to the UK population remains low, said Ruth Milton, Senior Medical Adviser and Director of Monkeypox Strategic Response the UKHSA.